patrikaxelsson/RawIO2Parallel/README.md

 ## Testing

-Included a simplistic RawIOEcho command, which outputs text via the exec.library RawIO functions.
+A simplistic RawIOEcho command is included, which outputs text via the exec.library RawIO functions.
 RawIO2Parallel needs to be started for it to output to the parallel port, else it will output to the serial port.